Adam76239/React-To-Do-App/README.md

 # To-Do-App
-A to-do list created with React.
+A to-do list built in React.

 Instructions